-It’s a messy, unpleasant task.
+Valuing household items is an unpleasant task.
 But nobody else can get this job done.
 You’re up to bat.
 So, let’s roll up our sleeves and take inventory.

 I’ll take you on an imaginary tour of the main floor of my house, to describe to you how I would take inventory of it if I were to get divorced.

 Welcome to my kitchen.
 There are exotic, high-end bird’s eye maple cabinets.
 Modern design with black granite countertops and German appliances.
 We can ignore all that.
 That will be included in the value of the house, not the inventory list.
 We are just focusing on the loose items that you can pick up or list for sale individually.
 It’s highly unlikely that you will actually list any of this stuff for sale, but we are just establishing what’s all here and how much it is worth so we can split it up fairly if needed.